theandrew168/sbs-website/content/posts/a-parallel-foreach-implementation-in-go.md

 		"https://flagsapi.com/BE/flat/64.png",
 	}

-	err := ForEach(2, urls, func(url string) error {
+	// Download all flags two at a time. err := ForEach(2, urls, func(url string) error {
-		body, err := GetURL(url)
+		// Fetch the data for a single flag. body, err := GetURL(url)
 		if err != nil {
 			return err